ossf/security-baseline/baseline.md

 **Criteria:**

-The [license] for the source code MUST be written in a standardized format approved by the OSI or FSF.
+The [license] for the source code MUST meet the OSI Open Source Definition or the FSF Free Software Definition.

 **Objective:**

-Ensure that the project's source code is distributed under a recognized and legally enforceable [license], providing clarity on how the code can be used and shared by others.
+Ensure that the project's source code is distributed under a recognized and legally enforceable open source software [license], providing clarity on how the code can be used and shared by others.

 **Implementation:**

-Add a [LICENSE] file to the project's [repo] that is written in a standardized format approved by the Open Source Initiative (OSI) or Free Software Foundation (FSF), ensuring that the terms are clear and enforceable.
+Add a [LICENSE] file to the project's [repo] with a [license] that is an approved [license] by the
+Open Source Initiative (OSI), or a free [license] as approved by the
+Free Software Foundation (FSF).
+Examples of such [licenses] include the
+MIT, BSD 2-clause, BSD 3-clause revised,
+Apache 2.0, Lesser GNU General Public
+[License] (LGPL), and the
+GNU General Public [License] (GPL).
+Releasing to the public domain (e.g., CC0) meets this criterion if there are no other encumbrances (e.g., patents).

 **Control Mappings:**